rish-raghu/cryodrgn-ctfopt/README.md

     pip install .

 ## Data
+Download the data from [Google Drive](https://drive.google.com/drive/folders/1TVN54VXFq3bTmR-ltGqDw3hf8LlJt6t1?usp=sharing).
+A subset of the scripts used for generation of the datasets is in the `data_gen` directory.

 ## Homogenous Reconstruction with Pose Supervision
 Run the `train_nn` command with ground truth poses in order to train a homogenous model and output a reconstruction after each epoch.
 We report results for three built-in positional encoding types, which can be set with the `pe-type` argument: _gaussian_, _geom_ft_, and _geom_lowf_.
 We use 10k images of the full dataset for the reported results, which can be specified with the `ind` parameter.